 Wall is one of the more in-your-face hacks present in the game.
 A massive wall being placed to split the field of play is an interesting concept, but its baseline usefulness can vary.
 The Wall comes with 250 HP and a lifetime of 25 seconds.
-It can also be placed high in the air, allowing teams to use it for a vantage point.
+Wall is placed high in the air, which allows for teams to use it for a vantage point.
 Other than that, Wall is mostly used as a disengage tool.

 While highly effective indoors, Wall suffers from being an inferior disengage hack.
 Using Shockwave or Invisibility will yield better results most of the time.
 A seven second cooldown at max upgrade does give Wall a sense of spammability and can provide some late game annoyance, but why not just run a different low cooldown hack at that point.

 Armor has been a fairly controversial Hyper Scape hack since the game entered open beta.
-Armor allows a player to gain damage resistance for five seconds.
+This C tier hack allows a player to gain damage resistance for five seconds.
 When active, the player pretty much cannot die via any conventional means.
-Armor is tied with Reveal for the longest cooldown in the game, making timing incredibly important.
+Armor is tied with Reveal for having the longest cooldown in the game.
+This makes Armor’s timing incredibly important.

 Alone, Armor is a situationally strong hack that is good for solo players.
 When combined with Invisibility, Armor becomes part of an annoying stall combo.
 Armor originally had a much longer duration, allowing players to juggle the two hacks to remain alive for insane amounts of time.
 Armor also has the use of stalling when you have the Crown at the end.
 If you are going to have a player running it, make sure they pick up the Crown.

 Ball goes with Wall as one of the big visual hacks in Hyper Scape.
 The player uses it to transform into a giant ball which can bounce and roll across the map.
-It has the same cooldown as other mobility hacks and lasts for three minutes, until it is destroyed, or until the player deactivates it.
+Ball has the same cooldown as other mobility hacks and lasts for three minute.
+Ball will last until it is destroyed.